isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2361.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Subscription / Leasing

 ### Support Level
-Up to % for SMEs <br>
+Up to 70% (80% from 1 Apr 2020 to 31 Mar 2022)% for SMEs <br>
-N.A. for non-SMEs
+Up to NA% for non-SMEs

 ### Things to Note
-N.A.
+Minimum30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

+### Contact Information
+Web URL: www.swipetask.com <br>Contact Hotline: +6596391259 <br>Contact Email: info@swipetask.com <br>

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.